Murder of Alison Shaughnessy: Aftermath

 The Taylor sisters have since married and have their own children, and have started new lives.
 John also re-married and has children.
 He reportedly moved to Killarney, County Kerry, Ireland.

 Interviewed about his affair in 1998, John said "I made a terrible mistake and I'm paying a terrible price.
 But show me a man who hasn't had an affair", while his new wife Caroline Kenneally said: "John made a mistake in the past.
 Show me anyone without a skeleton in their cupboard."

-In September 2000, the Metropolitan Police began an 18 month reinvestigation into Alison Shaughnessy's murder.
+In September 2000, the Metropolitan Police began an 18-month reinvestigation into Alison Shaughnessy's murder.
 No new evidence or suspects were found, and it was decided to no longer investigate the case as no more could be done.
 The police considered whether Michelle and Lisa Taylor could be charged with perjury or perverting the course of justice (they could not be re-charged with murder because of the double jeopardy laws in place at the time).
 Alison's family never wavered from their view that the Taylors were guilty of the murder.

 In 2001, a book about the case was published by Bernard O'Mahoney and Mick McGovern.
 O'Mahoney had originally been one of those who campaigned for the release of the Taylors, before having an affair with Michelle Taylor.
 He became suspicious of her obsessive behaviour and discovered a letter that indicated she was guilty of the murder.
 He confronted her and she broke down, confessing to her guilt.
 From then on O'Mahoney campaigned to have the Taylors re-convicted.
-Responding to the book's publication, John Shaughnessy said: "It's good news, it's good news.
-Those two should never have walked in the first place".
+Responding to the book's publication, John Shaughnessy said it was "good news", stating "Those two should never have walked in the first place".